-6. Must be willing to sign a durable power of attorney.
+6. Willing to sign a durable power of attorney.

-7. Patients must have a Karnofsky performance status of greater than or equal to 60
+7. KPS greater than or equal to 60

-8. Patients of both genders must be willing to practice birth control for four months
+8. Patients of both genders must be willing to practice birth control from the time of

 potentially dangerous effects of the treatment on the fetus.